menu

 Demographics

 The people who call Polo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Polo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Polo include German, Irish, English, Scottish, and French.
+The greatest number of Polo residents report their race to be White, followed by Native American.
+Important ancestries of people in Polo include German, Irish, English, French, and Italian.

 The most common language spoken in Polo is English.
 Other important languages spoken here include Polish and Italian.